-In this post I show you my typical paleo lunch because many ask and because lunches seem to be problematic for some people.
-Most want something fast, easy, inexpensive and nutritious and I think this meal nails that criteria.
-Secondly, I hope that my way of eating canned sardines will inspire you to give them another go, even if you’ve been anti-sardines your whole life.
+I know a lot of you find paleo lunches a little challenging.
+You want something fat, easy, inexpensive and nutritious but there aren’t always many options around.
+I want to share this meal idea because it’s one of my regular paleo lunches and it ticks a lot of those boxes.
+I also I hope that my way of eating canned sardines will inspire you to give them another go, even if you’ve been anti-sardines your whole life.

-My typical lunch meal is a deconstructed salad (it’s always a different mix of vegetables, whatever I have on hand) with a canned sardines forshmak (I’ll explain), drizzled with lemon juice, olive oil and some sea salt.
+One of my typical lunches is a deconstructed salad (it’s always a different mix of vegetables, whatever I have on hand) with a canned sardines forshmak (I’ll explain), drizzled with lemon juice, olive oil and some sea salt.
 I almost always have some avocado and something green on the plate.
 I have this kind of lunch at least twice a week because it’s easy, fast and involves little cleaning up.
 It’s also one of those meals that you can easily transport in a lunch box or make in your office kitchen.

 Now let’s chat about sardines.
 I think they’re a bit like anchovies – you either love them or you hate them.
 Most people like fresh sardines, grilled and seasoned with simple spices, lemon, parsley and so on.
 I had the best sardines in a coastal town of Biarritz in France, where sardines were so fresh and seasoned so perfectly, I thought I was eating a small snapper.
-It’s a completely different story with canned sardines, which most of the time smell and taste like cat food (I assume about the taste by the way, I don’t steal food from cats…yet).
-But there is a way to enjoy canned sardines and it is to a) experiment and find the best brand to suit your taste (I always go for the smaller sardines in olive oil or extra virgin olive oil, I avoid anything with soybean, canola etc) and b) disguise the otherwise fishy taste and smell with other yummy, strong flavours.
+It’s a completely different story with canned sardines, which have a stronger ‘fishy’ smell and taste and are often dismissed by fish snobs.
+But there is a way to enjoy canned sardines.
+You can experiment and find the best brand to suit your taste (I always go for the smaller sardines in olive oil or extra virgin olive oil, I avoid anything with soybean, canola etc), or you can disguise the otherwise fishy taste and smell with other yummy, strong flavours.

-Sure, you could go for canned tuna or salmon instead but think about the nutritional value of sardines (very high in Vitamin B12, vitamin D, selenium, one of the highest source of calcium outside dairy, very high in Omega-3 fatty acids, protein, low to none mercury levels) and the fact they are highly sustainable, easy to find and cheap.
+Sure, you could go for canned tuna or salmon instead but think about the nutritional value of sardines – they are very high in Vitamin B12, vitamin D, selenium; one of the highest source of calcium outside of dairy; very high in Omega-3 fatty acids, protein, and low to none mercury levels.
+Plus, they are highly sustainable, easy to find and cheap.
 Make friends with sardines and your body will thank you for it.

-- 90-100gm canned sardines (look for a brand with extra virgin olive oil)
+- 100 g canned sardines (look for a brand with extra virgin olive oil)

 - 5-6 sun-dried tomatoes, chopped

-- 1 tbsp mayonnaise (look for olive oil based or make your own of macadamia oil)
+- 1 tablespoon mayonnaise (look for olive oil based or make your own of macadamia oil)

 - Drain sardines and mash with a fork, leaving the bones in.
 The bones contain most of the calcium and are small enough to eat.